bifurcationkit/BifurcationKit.jl/docs/src/borderedlinearsolver.md

 > The bordered linear solvers must be subtypes of `AbstractBorderedLinearSolver <: AbstractLinearSolver`.

 The methods provided here solve bordered linear equations.
-More precisely, one is interested in the solution to $J\cdot u = v$ where
+More precisely, one is interested in the solution $u$ to $J\cdot u = v$ where

 $$\tag E J=\left(\begin{array}{ll}
 {A} & {b} \\